ENIGMA-git/ENIGMA-DTI-TBSS-Protocol/README.md

 The following steps will allow you to register and skeletonize your FA images to the DTI atlas being used for ENIGMA-DTI for tract-based spatial statistics (TBSS; Smith et al., 2006).
 A wrapper script is also made available at the bottom of this page.

 Here we assume preprocessing steps including motion/Eddy current correction, masking, tensor calculation, and creation of FA maps has already been performed, along with quality control.
+A QC protocol for vector alignment is made available in this repository [here](vector_QC/).

 Further instructions for using FSL, particularly TBSS can be found on the website: https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/TBSS